Car Insurance for Learner's Permit: What Parents Need to Know

 • Other insurers want to know as soon as the permit is in hand, even before the first supervised drive.

-• A small number require the teen to be formally listed as a driver immediately upon getting a permit.
+• A small number (such as Progressive) require the teen to be formally listed as a driver immediately upon getting a permit, though they often defer rate increases until licensing.

-Most insurers allow a grace period of 7 to 30 days to update your policy, similar to how they handle adding a new vehicle.
-But don't rely on that window as a safety net — call your insurer the same week your teen gets their permit to confirm exactly what their policy requires.
-The process of adding a driver to your policy is typically quick and straightforward.
+There is no universal grace period for adding a permit holder — requirements vary by state, insurer, and driver status.
+That said, the safest move is to call your insurer the same week your teen gets their permit to confirm exactly what their policy requires.
+The process of adding a named driver to your policy is typically quick and straightforward.

 Pincher's Pro Tip